No results were found...

 • Send payment or event registration confirmation emails

-• Gain excitement by talking about what the reader can expect from your event
+• Create excitement by talking about what the reader can expect from your event

 • Communicate practical information (such as the Zoom links, location, timetables and safety measures)